 WHAT I LEARNED:

 Pretty quickly I realized nobody cared what I looked like.
-Nobody had time too.
+Nobody had time to.
 We were all just trying to stay upright.
 I learned that the struggle to be present on my mat and move mindfully gave me an hour and fifteen minutes of peace anytime I showed up to practice.
-For someone who’s brain is never quiet, that is a God send.
+For someone whose brain is never quiet, that is a Godsend.

 I also figured out I was way stronger than I ever gave myself credit for.
 This body that I belittled for so many years because I thought it wasn’t beautiful is strong and healthy now because of yoga.
 I can look at myself with love.
 I have moved on from believing I’m not beautiful because I have thick thighs.
 I am beautiful regardless.

 WHY I TEACH: